agentmorris/ipython-cell-executor/README.md

 # IPython Cell Executor

-A VS Code extension that allows you to execute Python cells in an IPython terminal with atomic execution and debugging support.
+A VS Code extension that allows you to execute Python cells in an IPython terminal with shared namespace between cells.

 ## Features

 - Execute Python cells (delimited by `#%%`) in an IPython terminal
-- Atomic execution for cells using IPython's file execution capabilities
+- Shared namespace between cells and the IPython terminal (variables and imports persist)
 - Line-by-line execution for selections (perfect for debugging sessions)
 - Automatically creates an IPython terminal if none exists
 - Returns focus to the editor after execution